 As of December 31, 2010, our principal sources of liquidity consisted of \$171.3 million in cash and cash equivalents and up to \$75.0 million of unused borrowings under our revolving credit facility.
 The amount of unused borrowings actually available under the revolving credit facility varies in accordance with the terms of the agreement.
 We believe that the amount currently available along with our current cash balance provides sufficient liquidity for at least the next twelve month period.
 The current credit facility will mature on September 29, 2011, at which time any principal amounts outstanding are due.
-We are currently in discussions with various lenders, including our current lenders, for a new credit facility contains certain affirmative and negative covenants, including limitations on the incurrence of indebtedness, asset dispositions, acquisitions, investments, dividends and other restricted payments, liens and transactions with affiliates.
+We are currently in discussions with various lenders, including our current lenders, for a new credit facility and anticipate closing on the new facility prior to the maturation of the current facility.
+The revolving credit facility contains certain affirmative and negative covenants, including limitations on the incurrence of indebtedness, asset dispositions, acquisitions, investments, dividends and other restricted payments, liens and transactions with affiliates.
 The revolving credit facility also contains financial covenants relating to maximum permitted leverage ratio and the minimum interest coverage ratio.
 The facility does not contain any subjective acceleration features and does not have any required payment or principal reduction schedule and is included as a current liability in our consolidated balance sheet.
 At December 31, 2010 and December 31, 2009, (and at all times during these periods) we were in compliance with our debt covenants.
 The interest rate in effect at December 31, 2010 was 1.02%.